-The Snæfellsnes Peninsula is a genuine rival to the Golden Circle and South Island as the “best” trip to take from a Reykjavík base, with an amazing combination of gigantic glaciers, photogenic mountains, plunging waterfalls and lava fields all contained within a well paved region that’s just over an hour’s drive away from the capital.
+The Snæfellsnes Peninsula is a genuine rival to the Golden Circle and South Iceland as the “best” trip to take from a Reykjavík base, with an amazing combination of gigantic glaciers, photogenic mountains, plunging waterfalls and lava fields all contained within a well-paved region that’s just over an hour’s drive away from the capital.

 Once Reykjavík has receded into the rear view mirror, Route 1 leads to a 6km road tunnel under Hvalfjörður on the road to Borgarnes, gateway to the Snæfellsnes peninsula.

 Borgarnes is a good place for a pitstop, as it is home to the excellent two part Settlement Centre museum, as well as offering a splendid view of the road bridge across Borgarfjörður.

 It’s just north of Borgarnes that the turn off the Ring Road onto Route 54 and the road to Snæfellsnes will appear.

 It’s considered best to go clockwise around this gigantic finger of land that juts 100km out into the Atlantic in order to get the finest view of Snæfelljökull National Park as it rises up out of the distance until it fills the windscreen.